-Business intelligence software systems refer to computer-based applications and tools that are used to convert raw business data into insightful, and thus more useful, information for business analysis decisions.
-Such a software solution can manage large amounts of unstructured, unrefined business data to enable companies to identify, develop, and even produce new business prospects and strategies.
-Generally observed, business intelligence software encompasses three basic sets of operations: data discovery, data management, and reporting, and it is expected to include a vast suite of metrics, evaluation tools, and analytical capacities.
-The app can either be an individual application, or can be incorporated in multi-operational project management software.
+Business intelligence software programs refer to computer-based apps and tools that are used to convert raw business data into insightful, and thus more useful, information for business analysis decisions.
+Such a software solution can control huge amounts of unstructured, unprocessed business data to enable companies to spot, expand, and even generate new business opportunities and plans.
+Generally observed, business intelligence software encompasses three basic sets of operations: data discovery, data management, and reporting, and it is expected to contain a huge suite of metrics, evaluation tools, and analytical capacities.
+The solution can either be an individual solution, or can be integrated in multi-operational project management software.

 Engtics is a behavior tracking, engagement, and analytics suite that helps you view and assess your users and how they relate to the performance of your products, websites, applications, and more.
 Read Review